SleepySoft/smLogger/README.md

 Update on 2019/02/26 : blockLogger - a new thinking of logging.
 You can get more information from the comments in front of blockLogger.h

 Do we really need the stream-style log?
 At most of time, we only need the most recent logs.
-So we can just assign a "block" for each log entry and logging circularly, which makes us can get the most recent log but do not need to keep a huge log file.
+So we can just assign a "block" for each log entry and logging circularly, which makes us can keep the most recent logs but avoiding logging a huge log file.
-The blockLogger can also work with InterProcessMemory, which makes it having the same advantage with smLogger.
+The blockLogger can also work with InterProcessMemory, which makes it having the same advantage to the smLogger.
+And without InterProcessMemory it's totally cross-platform.

 ----------------------------------------------------------------------------------------------------------